zachlatta/meta/applications/google_rise_2016.md

 **Who else will be involved with this project?
 Include relevant experience and recruitment strategy for additional program staff and/or volunteers.**

-Zach is currently the only full-time member of Hack Club.
-There are a number of community members that are very active that Zach works closely with.
+Zach is currently the only full-time staff for Hack Club.
+There are a number of community members that are very active that Zach works closely with and will continue to during 2016.

-We plan to recruit staff through the networks of those involved in Hack Club.
+We plan to recruit staff through the networks of our supporters, friends, and club leaders.
 Volunteers are recruited through our existing club leader base.

 **Why is this project needed in this community?**

 There is a dearth of organizations in high schools that support computer science education.
-Since Hack Club is the first-to-market for coding clubs, we have a very unique opportunity to build the organization that we have always wished existed -- one that is built by students, for students.
+Since Hack Club is the first-to-market for high school coding clubs, we have a very unique opportunity to build the organization that we always wished existed -- one that is built and sustained by students, for students.

 ### Impact